|

 takes to reach your goal.

-JB: Okay, when you say
+JB: Okay, when you say cardio,

-intensity cardio, low intensity cardio, medium.
+cardio, low intensity cardio, medium.

-TV: I dont believe in
+TV: I don’t believe in low

 talking about doing it as high in intensity as you can provided that you can